SQream/sqream_docs/guides/features/metadata_system.rst

 .. * count
 .. * delete support

-.. collects size, and min and max metadata per chunk and extent, for
-.. every column

 .. can easily skip reading chunks and extents when running statements
 .. with the right shape

-.. this is cheap to do, and cheap to store, and it is always on

 .. best practice notes